Raivias/RingWorld/README.md

 ### Questions to explore
 - What happens if an agent burns spice equal to what they move?
 - What happens if an agent can see it's current space instead of move?
+- How does having spice grow to max affect outcome?